|First appointment||From appointment to treatment*|

 We carry out all the necessary tests and examinations in one outpatient session, except for specialised imaging tests which may require a repeat visit.
 While this can take several hours, everything is done in one go to save frequent visits before surgery.

 Hernia repair surgery is often available on the NHS and where it is we will treat you as an NHS patient.
 In order to be treated at our Wiltshire based Devizes NHS Treatment Centre you will need to be examined and referred to us for treatment by your GP.
 Remember, it is your right to choose where you receive your NHS treatment and we are part of that choice – if we are not offered as a choice do not be afraid to ask for a referral to us if you would prefer to come here for treatment.
 NHS treatment for cosmetic reasons is not available.
 Call us on 0333 321 0943 or write to us via the contact form.

 Where hernia repair is not available on the NHS, or where the number of NHS procedures available has been reduced and has resulted in a longer waiting time, you can choose to pay for your treatment yourself via our self pay option.

 Self pay is available if you find you are not eligible for NHS-funded care and do not have private medical insurance.

 Self pay is available for you at Devizes NHS Treatment Centre in Wiltshire if you find you are not eligible for NHS-funded care and do not have private medical insurance.
 You will need an open referral letter from your GP (we can help you with this – just call 0330 053 6376).
-Your initial consultation with us if free of charge and our pricing structure is transparent.
 Because we don’t include all of the costly extras you may associate with private hospital treatment, paying for yourself could cost you considerably less than you might imagine too.
 There are also financing options available, to help you spread the cost.
 Find out more here: Self pay information.